mantidproject/mantid/docs/source/development/AlgorithmMPISupport.rst

 CropToComponent                   all
-CropWorkspace                     all                     see ``ExtractSpectra`` regarding X cropping Divide                            all                     see ``BinaryOperation`` ExtractSingleSpectrum             all                     in practice ``ExecutionMode::Distributed`` not supported due to current nonzero-spectrum-count limitation
+CropWorkspace                     all                     see ``ExtractSpectra`` regarding X cropping Divide                            all                     see ``BinaryOperation`` EstimateFitParameters             MasterOnly, Identical   see ``IFittingAlgorithm`` EvaluateFunction                  MasterOnly, Identical   see ``IFittingAlgorithm`` ExtractSingleSpectrum             all                     in practice ``ExecutionMode::Distributed`` not supported due to current nonzero-spectrum-count limitation
 ExtractSpectra2                   all                     currently not available via algorithm factory or Python ExtractSpectra                    all                     not supported with ``DetectorList``, cropping in X may exhibit inconsistent behavior in case spectra have common boundaries within some ranks but not within all ranks or across ranks